siddharth-k03/Groq-API-Transcription/README.md

 # Audio Transcription and Sentiment Analysis App

 This is a simple web application that allows users to record audio through their microphone and transcribe the audio using the Groq API with the Whisper model.
 Additionally, the application performs sentiment analysis on the transcription using the Groq API with the Llama3 model.
-The transcription and sentiment analysis results are displayed on the page.
+The transcribed text is then converted to speech using the ElevenLabs API, and the audio is played in the user's browser.
+The transcription, sentiment analysis results, and the audio are displayed on the page.

 ## Features

 - Record audio through the browser.
 - Transcribe recorded audio using the Groq API.
 - Perform sentiment analysis on the transcribed text using the Groq API.
+- Convert the transcribed text to speech using the ElevenLabs API.
+- Play the generated audio in the user's browser.
 - Display transcription and sentiment analysis results on the page.
 - Maintain a history of transcriptions and sentiment analyses.